windrh/Artificial-Intelligence/README.md

 Release Version - Date Released - Brief Description of the Release

 Release 0.1 - 2/14/2023 - First code is uploaded into Github, includes methods for my A.I. model variables, working forward propagation, and in-development          backpropagation.

 Release 0.2 - 2/16/2023 - Updates the comments of backpropagation in order to show what is happening on an abstract level with my "Node" class.

+Release 0.2.1 - 2/22/2023 - FUNCTION(backprop) updated: a single iteration of nodes can now be developed successfully based on the model.
+This is critical for finding derivatives iteratively.